Software apps and online services

 As a reference, here is my implementation with my lambda function name that I just created in the previous step.

-Upon input it will return your specific stringified JSON parameters if it executes successfully.
+Upon input it will return your specific JSON parameters with slashes if it executes successfully.
 Ignore the "Python File" message.

 In the "Activities" section click "Edit".